rust-lang/book/nostarch/chapter15.md

 The `Drop` trait is included in the prelude, so we don’t need to bring it into scope.
 We implement the `Drop` trait on `CustomSmartPointer` [1] and provide an implementation for the `drop` method that calls `println!` [2].
-The body of the `drop` function is where you would place any logic that you wanted to run when an instance of your type goes out of scope.
+The body of the `drop` method is where you would place any logic that you wanted to run when an instance of your type goes out of scope.
 We’re printing some text here to demonstrate visually when Rust will call `drop`.

 In `main`, we create two instances of `CustomSmartPointer` at [3] and [4] and